Dabo Swinney Drops Honest Review Of DJ Uiagalelei After 2-0 Start

 Dabo Swinney drops honest review of DJ Uiagalelei after 2-0 start

-The Clemson Tigers are off to their first 2-0 start since the 2020 season after defeating the Furman Paladins, 35-12, on Saturday.
-Clemson head coach Dabo Swinney believes quarterback DJ Uiagalelei is a major reason why.
+Clemson Tigers head coach Dabo Swinney believes quarterback DJ Uiagalelei is a major reason why the team is off to its first 2-0 start since the 2020 season after defeating the Furman Paladins, 35-12, on Saturday.

 “DJ has played with a lot of toughness.
 What you saw out there is what he’s shown in practice.
 Been better around him but he’s been better,” Swinney said.